ulixee/platform/datastore/docs/overview/deployment.md

   - prices `array`.
 Array of prices for each "step" in a function.
 The first entry is _this_ function's pricing.
     - minimum `number`.
 Optional minimum microgons that must be held in a Micronote for the given function step.
     - remoteMeta `object`.
 Optional information about the remote Datastore Extractor being invoked (if applicable).
+- payment `object`.
+Optional payment information
-- paymentAddress `string`.
-Optional address to use with the Ulixee Sidechain for payments.
+  - address `string`.
+Address to use for payments (ss58 encoded).
+  - notaryId `number`.
+The Notary that must be used for payments.

 ### Setting values: